Sunday

 Under the guidance of Carl Harting of the Friends of Cook Forest, we will hike the Longfellow Trail — a 1.2-mile loop that takes approximately two hours to complete.

-The hike will conclude where we began, followed by a simple takeout lunch together.
-Old-Growth Forest Network’s Executive Director, Sarah Adloo, and Development Director, Kayla Green, will join the walk.
-It will be their first time experiencing Cook Forest as well.
+Old-Growth Forest Network’s Executive Director, Sarah Adloo, and Development Director, Kayla Green, will also be joining the walk.

 This route leads directly into the heart of the Forest Cathedral.
 Along the way, we will experience: